-It is designed to be an internal document for each Association to adopt.
+It is designed to be an internal document for each organisation to adopt.
 It contains references and links to more details on parts of the procedure, such as how to record complaints, and the criteria for signing off and agreeing time extensions.
 These explain how to process, manage and reach decisions on different types of complaints.
-Any text that is in [italics] may be amended or replaced with the PHA's own text as appropriate.
-The language used reflects its status as an internal document.
-So 'we' refers to the PHA, not the SPSO.